frctl/fractal/README.md

 ```
 This will start a local server and display the URL you can access it at in the terminal output.
 Paste this URL into a browser to bring up the Inspector UI.

 You should be able to see a list of the components in the starter project in the sidebar on the left.
-Clicking on a component will give you a preview of all the variants of that component using the 'scenario' data supplied in the component configuration file.
+Clicking on a component will give you a preview of all the variants of that component using the 'scenario' data supplied in the component's `config.js` configuration file.

 ### 4. Generate a styleguide

-Fractal Pages is a 'component aware' static site builder that lets you build styleguides and prototypes using a system that has full access to your component library via the Fractal API.
+**Fractal Pages** is a 'component aware' static site builder that lets you build styleguides and prototypes using a system that has full access to your component library via the Fractal API.

 It is intentionally similar to Jekyll, and uses Nunjucks for templating.
 However its most powerful aspect is a configuration-based routing mechanism to allow you to dynamically generate pages based on items in a collection - for example components in your library.